Yongwen6580/CoinListAPI/README.md

 2) Install dependencies:

-   Navigate to the cloned directory and navigate to the coinService folder : cd coinService

-    Execute the following two command to generate gRPC dependencies.
+   Navigate to the cloned directory.
+Execute the following command to generate gRPC dependencies.

        go mod download